private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 The prover (P<sub>=</sub>) and verifier (P<sub>-</sub>) can find the value of `p<sub>i</sub>(x)` for any other value of `x` using Lagrange interpolation.

-The prover will use Lagrange interpolation to compute the values `{
+The prover uses Lagrange interpolation to compute the values `{
 p<sub>i</sub>(L), p<sub>i</sub>(L+1), …, p<sub>i</sub>(2L-2) }`.

 The same process is applied for the vector `v` with a verifier, P<sub>+</sub>.